sap-tutorials/sap-build-process-automation/tutorials/spa-office-integration-agent/spa-office-integration-agent.md

     <!-- border -->![Office](098.png)

-2. Check your Outlook Inbox to see the email, that was send with the attachment.
+2. Check your Outlook Inbox to see the email that was send with the attachment.

 ---